Chloral hydrate: Pharmacodynamics

-Chloral hydrate is structurally and somewhat pharmacodynamically similar to ethchlorvynol, a pharmaceutical developed during the 1950's that was marketed as both a sedative and a hypnotic under the trade name Placidyl.
+Chloral hydrate is structurally and somewhat pharmacodynamically similar to ethchlorvynol, a pharmaceutical developed during the 1950s that was marketed as both a sedative and a hypnotic under the trade name Placidyl.
 In 1999, Abbott, the sole manufacturer of the drug in the United States at the time, decided to discontinue the product.
 After Abbott ceased production, the drug remained available for about a year.
 Despite the fact that it could have been manufactured generically, no other company in the United States chose to do so.
-The metabolite of chloral hydrate exerts its pharmacological properties via enhancing the GABA receptor complex and therefore is similar in action to benzodiazepines, nonbenzodiazepines and barbiturates.
-It can be moderately addictive, as chronic use is known to cause dependency and withdrawal symptoms.
-The chemical can potentiate various anticoagulants and is weakly mutagenic in vitro and in vivo.